-The following procedures describe how to upgrade the Tanium Client to a later version on managed endpoints.
+The following procedures describe how to upgrade the Tanium Client to a newer version on managed endpoints.

 Review the following best practices before upgrading Tanium Clients:

-- When possible, upgrade through the Tanium Core Platform as described in this topic, instead of using third-party software.
-For cases where third-party software is preferable or necessary, consult your Technical Account Manager (TAM) for the recommended procedures.
+- When possible, upgrade using Client Management as described in Upgrade Tanium Clients using Client Management, instead of using third-party software.
+In cases where third-party software is preferable or necessary, refer to the documentation for that software.

 - Upgrade without uninstalling and reinstalling Tanium Clients.
-If you uninstall clients, you lose any custom data associated with them.
+If you uninstall clients, you lose any custom data that is associated with them.

 - Deploy the upgrade to one OS type at a time.